Since time is the one immaterial object

 2015 - Masonry work and roof flashing was completed on the library to prevent further water and moisture leaks.

 For over a hundred years, Wabash Carnegie Public Library has served the needs of the patrons of the Wabash area.
-Time has changed many of the faces of buildings in Wabash, and some of the buildings from the early days are no longer in existence.
+Time has changed many of the faces of the buildings in Wabash, and some of the buildings from the early days are no longer in existence.
 Time and progress have changed what services the Carnegie Library provides, but time doesn't have to change the attitudes and small-town friendliness that is so evident in Indiana.
 May we always remember to be thankful for the persistence of the early Wabash community and to Andrew Carnegie for his long-lasting gift to the city of Wabash!

 The days come and go like muffled and veiled figures